wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 I actually wrote this page while I tried to A <a target="_blank" href="https://support.google.com/maps/answer/144339?hl=en&co=GENIE.Platform%3DDesktop">figure out</a> how you can use <a target="_blank" href="https://www.google.com/maps/d/edit?mid=1tnHzLbNZhH6g87lR5odSs2un4Zpi63Q&usp=sharing">my Google Route titled "San Francisco highlights"<br />
 <img alt="san-francisco-tour-1862x1270.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1687015655/san-francisco-tour-1862x1270_iw6poz.png"><br />
-Click here to save it to your mobile phone!</a>
+Click here to save it to the Google Maps app on your mobile phone!</a>

-<a target="_blank" href="https://earth.google.com/web/@37.79750162,-122.40825038,26.86756628a,5098.90184797d,30y,0h,0t,0r/data=MigKJgokCiAxdG5IekxiTlpoSDZnODdsUjVvZFNzMnVuNFpwaTYzUSAC">View it on Google (satellite) Maps</a>
+* <a target="_blank" href="https://earth.google.com/web/@37.79750162,-122.40825038,26.86756628a,5098.90184797d,30y,0h,0t,0r/data=MigKJgokCiAxdG5IekxiTlpoSDZnODdsUjVvZFNzMnVuNFpwaTYzUSAC">View it on Google Earth  (satellite) Maps</a>

 ## My geeky food tour route

 1. At SFO or OAK airport, walk to the BART station to take the BART train (that leaves every 15 minutes) to the <a target="_blank" href="https://goo.gl/maps/rbZbkbMN7cTCDqiu7">Embarcado</a> station.

-1. Walk 4 blocks North or take a Muni street car along The Embarcadero toward Fisherman's Wharf.
+1. Walk 4 blocks NorthEast or take a Muni street car along The Embarcadero toward Fisherman's Wharf.

 1. If you have the time, visit the <a target="_blank" href="https://goo.gl/maps/GMg5oVC8EswCZ2Yd8">Ferry Building</a> under the clock tower and "Port of San Franciso" sign to visit unique shops and eats (including dog treats and caviar).